TabaxiHunter/BH-Verify-Bot/README.md

 4) Run the script, preferably on a server since you'll want the bot online 24/7

 To change the embeds you can modify the embed_builder function at the bottom of the script, regardless of if you know any python or not this is pretty straight forward.

+## Credits

+Although credit is appreciated, you don't need to credit me for making this if used in your own servers.
+Just don't claim to have made it yourself.